School Science Lessons.

 to 60oC, in dyes and inks.

-green orange to pink solid, craft blue glaze, do not inhale.
+pink solid, craft blue glaze, do NOT inhale.

-cupric carbonate basic, basic copper carbonate, (azurite, malachite), cupric carbonate,
+carbonate basic, basic copper carbonate, (azurite, malachite), cupric carbonate,

-green precipitate, Bremen blue, green verditer, craft green
+green precipitate, Bremen blue, green verditer, craft green glaze, verdigris

-ruby copper, cuprite, for craft, red solid, insoluble, (used to make
+copper, cuprite, for craft, red solid, insoluble, (to make red glass).

 copper (II) sulfate(VI)-5-water, blue, triclinic crystals, efflorescent

-at 250oC, bluestone, blue vitriol, blue vitriol, bluestone,
+anhydrous at 250oC, bluestone, blue vitriol, blue vitriol,

-is copper sulfate and lime used as a fungicide), wood preservative, "Root
+Bordeaux mixture is copper sulfate and lime used as a fungicide, wood

-if ingested, (swallowed), by skin contact, in contact
+It is poisonous if ingested, (swallowed), by skin contact, in contact

 Use eye and skin protection, (safety glasses and gloves), where splashes